GammaBeta/TIPPUS-Lore-Repository/Character Lore/Theo/Bomber.md

 Bomber and TAC are the only known residents of the Copy Planet.

 It is known to hold grudges a VERY long time, for a certain one has walked all the way to Rainbow Resort and back just to find a Parasol Waddle Dee.

+STATUS: Searching the entirety of Popstar for Parasol Waddle Dee